23 Mar 2023

 How long does conveyancing take?

-There is no exact timeframe for how long conveyancing can take, as it can vary from case to case.
-Should everything go to plan, from offer stage to completion, it is expected for the conveyancing process to last six to eight weeks.
+There is no exact time frame for how long conveyancing can take, as it can vary from case to case.
+Should everything go to plan, from the offer stage to completion, it is expected for the conveyancing process to last six to eight weeks.

-There are several factors that could have an impact on the process and slow things down, such as purchasing or selling a property that involves many different chains.
+Several factors could have an impact on the process and slow things down, such as purchasing or selling a property that involves many different chains.

 Buying or selling a property can be overwhelming, but the conveyancing process doesn’t need to be.
 We have dedicated solicitors in our Residential Conveyancing team who are here to help you.